On Campus Resources

 The UVM Campus Area Transportation System is accessible.
 Many people with a temporary mobility condition often think that getting a handicapped parking permit is most helpful.
 In reality, the bus system is usually faster and can get people closer to the building or location they are trying to access.
 Bus drivers are friendly and willing to help, so just ask!

 The role of Student Health Services is to understand the student's health condition and to make a recommendation to UVM Transportation and Parking Services regarding a temporary parking permit.
-To request a temporary parking permit based on a documented medical condition, the student is required to submit a temporary parking permit request form.
+To request a temporary parking permit based on a documented medical condition, the student is required to submit a temporary parking permit request form (PDF).

 Parts I and II of the form are to be completed by the student and Part III is to be completed by the medical provider.